bitovi/academy/src/react-vite/02-setting-up-your-environment/setting-up-your-environment.md

 node --version
 ```

-The output of the command will be the current version of Node.js, we expect it to start with either "v18" or "v20".
+The output of the command will be the current version of Node.js, we expect it to start with "v22".

 ✏️ Run the following command in a terminal to verify `npm` is installed correctly: